 Packages that are used to feed usage and PTA data to consortial dashboards have been renamed "Consortial Feeder Packages" and are displayed on their own tab

 Consortial dashboards themselves are shown on their own tab.

 Other small features

 You can now rename a package

 On the Scenario page you can now filter journals using a comma-separated list of ISSNs.
 When in "table view" this can be an easy way to display a filtered set of journals so that you can Subscribe to them.
-(CMD+CLICK on a journal row is a quick shortcut to subscribe!)
+(CMD+CLICK for Mac, or CONTROL+CLICK for Windows, on a journal row is a quick shortcut to subscribe!)

 Finally, we also fixed a few bugs related to caching (displaying old data even after you've uploaded something new) and PTA rows with blank dates